 Welcome to McDaniel—not just a college, not just a place—an experience designed with your growth and fulfillment at the very center.
 Filled to the brim with professors, advisors, coaches, students, facilities, and programs that will bring out your very best, the entirety of the McDaniel campus is here for you.
 Not just for the next four years, but the next forty and beyond.

-Whether you’re testing your VO2 max in the brand new Gill Center, chatting in fluent Spanish with your roommates in the Spanish House, conducting research with one of your professors, or just enjoying a coffee in the Starbucks in the library (yes, that’s a real thing), McDaniel will both feel like home and like the non-stop training ground you need it to be as you pursue your interests to build a fulfilling, rewarding life.
+Whether you’re testing your VO2 max in the Gill Center, chatting in fluent Spanish with your roommates in the Spanish House, conducting research with one of your professors, or just enjoying a coffee in the Starbucks in the library (yes, that’s a real thing), McDaniel will both feel like home and like the non-stop training ground you need it to be as you pursue your interests to build a fulfilling, rewarding life.

 Over 85% of McDaniel students live on campus.